-An early resolution of the TGDC called for voting systems that accommodate a wide range of human abilities so that as many people as possible could vote without the need for extra adaptation or specialized assistive technology.
-This approach also acknowledges that "accessible" features often benefit everyone.
+An early resolution of the EAC Technical Guidelines Development Committee (TGDC) called for voting systems that accommodate a wide range of human abilities so that as many people as possible could vote without the need for extra adaptation or specialized assistive technology.
+This approach also acknowledges that "accessible" features often benefit everyone, and that innovation can come from solving extreme problems at the start of the design process.